catberry/catberry/docs/index.md

 // now Catberry already has initialized the whole infrastructure of services
 ```

-Also you can override some existing service registrations, for example Logger:
+Also, you can override some existing service registrations, for example, Logger:

 ```javascript
 cat.locator.register('logger', MyCoolLogger, config, true);